seetaresearch/dragon/docs/api/python/dragon/math.rst

   : Compute the reciprocal square root of input.

   `sigmoid(...) <math/sigmoid.html>`_
-  : Compute the sigmoid result of input.
+  : Compute the sigmoid of input.

   `sign(...) <math/sign.html>`_
   : Compute the sign indication of input.